Ziad-Alghawi/Circuit-for-the-eyes-of-robot/README.md

 In the beginning I reached the Ground and the Power

-I connected the resistors with the ground an with the leds
+I connected the resistors with the ground and with the leds

 Also I connected the leds with Arduino